bennettslin/yearlings_bobtail_app/accessibility-notes.md

     * Stage section shows "Esc" key, unless annotation or wiki section is accessed.
     * Keys can be clicked, which performs the action and then turns access off.

-* When player section is accessed:
+* When audio section is accessed:
     * "Enter" and Left and Right arrow keys are shown.
     * When "Enter" is pressed:
         * Toggle between play and pause.